BuriedInWork April2024 68 3 scaled

 As Seen On

-• Gain clarity on household finances and accounts.
+• Gain confidence and clarity in managing household finances and accounts.

-• 5 live online sessions, with recorded sessions available for flexible, on-demand viewing.
+• Learn at your own pace with recorded sessions available for flexible, on-demand viewing.

-• Informed by our Financial Literacy for Spouses hub.
+• Built on expert insights from our Financial Literacy for Spouses hub.

 Frequently Asked Questions

 Below, you’ll find answers to some of the most common questions we receive about Buried in Work, wills, trusts, funerals, estate transition, grief support, and more.
-If you don’t see the answer you’re looking for, use search to explore resources in our information hubs, checklists, guides, glossary, and articles.
+If you don’t see the answer you’re looking for, search to explore resources in our Information Hubs, checklists, guides, glossary, and articles.

 About Buried in Work